-A: Rest assured, you aren’t alone.
+Rest assured, you aren’t alone.
 Most people negotiating in the shadow of the law have this dilemma.
 Reasonableness on both sides reduces litigation costs and uncertainty, and resolves disputes more efficiently.
-But as you’ve found, when one side is reasonable and the other is not, the reasonable party often suffers.
-So we need a novel approach.
+But when one side is reasonable and the other is not, the reasonable party often suffers.
+So we need a novel dispute process.

 Reputation is one important part of the puzzle.
 A party that knows little about your company may think you are being weak rather than reasonable when you make fair proposals.
 But if you consistently act reasonably, your company’s reputation for fairness will spread, and you will become more convincing.

-One underused tool that you might turn to is final-offer arbitration (FOA), also known as baseball arbitration.
+One underused dispute process that you might turn to is final-offer arbitration (FOA), also known as baseball arbitration.
 In FOA, each party submits its best and final offer to an arbitrator, who must select either of the two offers and not any other value.
 Parties cannot appeal the arbitrator’s decision.

 Generally, some institution or prior contract stipulates when and how parties should use FOA, but that doesn’t have to be the case.
-In your situation, offering FOA to the other side may drive them to behave as reasonably as you do.
+In most situations, offering FOA to the other side may drive them to behave as reasonably as you do.

 Let’s imagine that you are involved in a patent dispute in which the other side has a reasonable claim against your company.
 Independent experts think that the other company has a 90% chance of prevailing if the case goes to court and that the verdict would likely fall between $750,000 and $1.25 million.
 Best estimates are that a court case would take three years and that each party would spend about $300,000 to $400,000 in litigation costs.
 The other side has refused to lower its demand for $5 million.
 Your firm is prepared to offer $900,000 to settle immediately, but you are concerned that the other side will see this reasonable offer as a sign of weakness.